roderickhsiao/react-in-viewport/README.md

 ## Why

-Very common use case is to load image when component is in viewport ([lazy load](https://medium.com/@roderickhsiao/performance-101-i-know-how-to-load-images-a262d556250f)).
+A common use case is to load image when component is in viewport ([lazy load](https://medium.com/@roderickhsiao/performance-101-i-know-how-to-load-images-a262d556250f)).

 Traditionally we will need to keep monitoring scroll position and calculating viewport size which could be a big scroll performance bottleneck.